-Some people prefer to juice kale so they don’t have to eat it.
+Some people prefer to juice kale, so they don’t have to eat it.
 They still get the nutritional value but do have to eat the kale.
-Learning how to freeze kale so you can use it as you need it is very simple.
+Learning how to freeze kale so you can use it as you need it is straightforward.
 Just follow the steps below to have a batch ready to use when you need it.

 How to Freeze Kale